PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   pair;
 - `9680fa33` shares state across the absolute-final normalization-Pad and mixed- attention pair;
-- the current checkpoint shares state across the post-QDQ layout-transpose and unary fan-out sequence.
+- `a8baec98` shares state across the post-QDQ layout-transpose and unary fan-out sequence;
+- the current checkpoint shares state across the late NCHW channel-shuffle and Gather-axis pair.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain